oscaram007/elrayo4.0/README.md

 ## ✨ Features

 - 🏃 **Endless runner gameplay** — jumps, obstacles, speed ramp
-- 👾 **6 unique rival luchador characters** — each hand-drawn in pixel art
+- 👾 **6 unique rival luchador characters** — each hand-drawn in pixel-style art
 - 🌮 **Power-up system** — collect tacos, belts, and chili peppers to charge special moves
 - 👊 **3 special attacks** — the Lucha Fist, the Super Burrito rocket, and a Fireball
 - ✨ **Invincibility mode** — grab the Golden Chile and smash through everyone for bonus points